AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-56/acsd-62971-stock-import-error-non-numeric-quantity.md

 The import data validation should fail.

 <u>Actual results</u>:
-The quantity of simple product has become 0, and the product is updated as [!UICONTROL "out of stock"].
+The quantity of simple product has become 0, and the product is updated as [!UICONTROL Out of Stock].

 ## Apply the patch